-Biosecurity has become a buzzword in the alpaca community in recent times, but we have been taking most of these precautions for the last six years.
-Our herds health speaks for itself, and we keep records of all vaccinations, wormers and any other health issues on a day to day basis - whether it is eye ointment or a sore foot that we are medicating for.
+Biosecurity has become a buzzword in the alpaca community in recent times.
+We have been taking these precautions for the last twenty three years.
+Our herds health speaks for itself.
+We keep records of all vaccinations, wormers and any other health issues on a day to day basis - whether it is eye ointment or a sore foot that we are medicating for.

-We quarantine any alpaca arriving on Spring Farm for a minimum of one month – when bringing new alpacas into our herd (in practice this is only stud males).
+We quarantine any alpaca arriving on Spring Farm for a minimum of one month – when bringing new alpacas into our herd (in practice this is normally stud males).
 Where different, if coming from abroad, the alpacas would be quarantined for 6 months and then quarantined for at least a further month upon arrival onto our farm.
-In reality, it is our intention (except in the case of stud males) to grow only by organic means.
+In reality, it is our intention (except in the case of stud males) to grow almost entirely by organic means.

 No feed containers are left out in the field as our alpacas are fed individually from buckets.
+The buckets are picked up and cleaned after every feed.
 All of our water troughs are raised off the ground and cleaned regularly.
-Our farm has no public footpaths on it, and any visitors coming from outside our immediate area are asked to disinfect their footwear.
+Our farm has no public footpaths on it, and all visitors to Spring Farm are asked to disinfect their footwear.
 We maintain our fields and yard area in the most hygienic manner.
 We have NEVER had any infectious or contagious disease on the farm – nor any disease that would require being vaccinated against.

 Visiting stud males only come to our farm for drive-by mating purposes.
 Except for the mating pens, they are kept separate from our herd and they never graze or live on our pasture.
-They are kept on concrete for the duration of their visit.
+They are kept on concrete for the duration of their visit which is then disinfected when they leave.
 We do not accept agisting females from external herds for mating purposes.
-No Spring Farm female has left the farm for agisted mating purposes for 6 years.
+No Spring Farm female has left the farm for agisted mating purposes for twenty years.

 Our herd health record is exemplary and we would refer anybody who required confirmation about our herd health to contact our vet – a practice with many years of alpaca experience.